 Overview: Bluetooth connectivity is a great IoT connectivity option if you’re looking to send information across a close range, with medium to low bandwidth.

-In summary, in most instances, cellular IoT connectivity provides the best experience when it comes to connecting your IoT offering.
-Cellular offers both a broad coverage range and the opportunity to scale.
-And all this can be done at a relatively low cost.
+In summary, cellular IoT connectivity provides the best experience in most instances, when it comes to connecting your IoT offering, because it offers lots of coverage range and the opportunity to scale easily, all at a relatively low cost.